acelliott1218/task-smasher/README.md

  * Convert.io
     * favicon was made using Convert.io
  * Quillbot
     * Quillbot was used to rewrite sections taken from https://www.familyhandyman.com/list/life-hacks-youll-wish-you-knew-sooner/

 ## Testing

 ### Responsiveness

-All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in [WCAG 2.1 Reflow criteria for responsive design](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) on Chrome, Edge, Firefox and Opera browsers.
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in [WCAG 2.1 Reflow criteria for responsive design](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) on Chrome, Edge, Firefox, and Opera browsers.

 Steps to test:

-1. Open browser and navigate to [Task Smasher](https://acelliott1218.github.io/task-smasher/index.html)
+1. Open the browser and navigate to [Task Smasher](https://acelliott1218.github.io/task-smasher/index.html)
-2. Open the developer tools (right click and inspect)
+2. Open the developer tools (right-click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%
 5. Click and drag the responsive window to maximum width

 Expected:

-Consistent, easy to read content across all screen sizes Content of the site changes in style, but not overall effect, as the screen grows larger More screen size means more content, specifically the appearance of the mindset boxes
+Consistent, easy-to-read content across all screen sizes The content of the site changes in style, but not overall effect, as the screen grows larger More screen size means more content, specifically the appearance of the mindset boxes

 Actual: